- ETSU Job Opportunities

-The Office of Human Resources is available to assist you during grant development to clarify your personnel requirements.
-Please call 423-439-5825 to discuss position description development, personnel budgeting, position advertisement requirements, university compensation procedures and search procedures.
-Outlined below is a summary of the procedures to follow when developing a grant funded administrative or clerical/support position, please see the university's Compensation Plan Guidelines and Search Guidelines (PPP-35) for more detailed information.
+The Office of Human Resources is available to assist grant developers with personnel recruiting and hiring requirements.
+Contact us to discuss position description development, personnel budgeting, position advertisement requirements, university compensation procedures and search procedures.
+Outlined below is a summary of the procedures for developing a grant funded administrative or clerical/support position:

-The university's classification process is based upon securing accurate information on the duties and responsibilities of each position.
+The university's classification process is used to acquire accurate information on the duties and responsibilities of each position.
 The information provided within this questionnaire will be used as a basis upon which a proper classification (title and pay level) can be determined for new positions.
-To assist you in developing your descriptions for clerical/support positions, the Tennessee Board of Regents Job Specifications can be accessed.
-These specifications only include examples of work performed and are not inclusive lists of position duties and responsibilities.
+Links to the Jobs Description Library, Jobs Specification and information about jobs descriptions are available on the Position Description webpage.

 (2) Visit the Office of Human Resources (Diana McClay or Lori Erickson)